Updated: December 29, 2016

 |dbcreator||Members of the dbcreator fixed server role can create, alter, drop, and restore any database.|

 |public||Every SQL Server login belongs to the public server role.
 When a server principal has not been granted or denied specific permissions on a securable object, the user inherits the permissions granted to public on that object.
 Only assign public permissions on any object when you want the object to be available to all users.
 You cannot change membership in public.|

 Note: public is implemented differently than other roles.
 However, permissions can be granted, denied, or revoked from public.

 Each fixed server role has certain permissions assigned to it.
-For a chart of the permissions assigned to the server roles, see Database Engine Fixed Server and Fixed Database Roles.
+The following graphic shows the permissions assigned to the server roles.

 Only server-level permissions can be added to user-defined server roles.
 To list the server-level permissions, execute the following statement.
 The server-level permissions are: